ieee-vgtc/ieeevis.org/content/info/contributing.md

 If you cloned [ieee-vgtc/ieeevis.org](https://github.com/ieee-vgtc/ieeevis.org) directly, you will not have permissions to push commits to the repository, you'll get an authentication failure message from GitHub.
 Delete your local repo copy, fork the repository on GitHub, and clone that instead.

 Finally, you can request a PR from your fork to the current branch of the upstream [ieee-vgtc/ieeevis.org](https://github.com/ieee-vgtc/ieeevis.org) repository (e.g., "ieee-vgtc/ieeevis.org:vis2020" from "yelper/ieeevis.org:master").

-## Policies

-### By default, web chairs are not responsible for content

-Please do not contact web chairs with requests that include decisions over content.
-For example, "improve the text on page XYZ" is not a reasonable request to be made to web@; it's a request to be made to whoever is the responsible party.

-Please do not contact web chairs with requests such as "please add this content to the web site.
-You can decide where it goes".
-The web chairs are responsible for making sure the website is running smoothly, together with the rest of the web infrastructure.
-They are not responsible for content.
-You should contact them with, at least:

-- the URL where you want the page to go,
-- the specific content it should be there,
-- and the person who will be in charge of maintaining that content in the future.

-### Who's responsible for what?

-The point-of-contact address for each page in the website is the contact email address in each page's front matter (which is visible on each page by looking at the footer).

-If a page does not have an assigned contact, then 1) that's likely a bug that should be reported, 2) web@ is the default point-of-contact.

-This means that if you found a bug on the content of a webpage, you're welcome to create a pull request for the content to get fixed.
-However, if the fix involves anything more than trivial typos, we will wait for an OK from the point-of-contact before committing the changes.

-### What's with the content files all over the place?

-This is the result of five years of legacy pages written atop of each other.
-We're slowly improving the situation, but the legacy content is currently quite messy.
-Pull requests are welcome.

 ## How to compare staging and production files